Adolfo Atienza: Later career

 After leaving Madrid in 1955, Atienza played two seasons at Las Palmas (1955–57), and another one at Real Jaén (1957–58), before returning to Celta in 1958.
 His first season back with the Galician club, however, ended in relegation to the Segunda División, and he ended up leaving the club in the following season, after failing to return to the top flight.
 He played his last season of football at third division side Ponferradina in 1960–61.
 In total, he scored 67 goals in 192 La Liga matches for Celta, Madrid, Las Palmas, and Real Jaén.

 International career

-During his first stint at Vigo, Atienza's impressive goal-scoring form earned him six call-ups for the training of the Spanish national team, but he failed to leave the bench in any of those occasions.
+During his first stint at Vigo, Atienza's impressive goal-scoring form earned him six call-ups for the training of the Spain national team, but he failed to leave the bench in any of those occasions.
 He was also called up for Spain B's opening match of the 1953–58 Mediterranean Cup, but once again remained as an unused substitute as the Spanish claimed a 2–0 win over France B. Spain eventually won the tournament.